ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

 I believe tournament wins are so much more worthwhile and meaningful when it's a result of several weeks of hard work and dedication, something that I was pushed to do for both Corsace Open 2022 and this year's Perennial, with both matches being a long, indecisive bracket reset.

 After the successful conclusion of a speed tournament I hosted titled [ENRI'S SHREDDINGTON SHOWDOWN ANNIHILATION](https://osu.ppy.sh/community/forums/topics/1915844), I plan on hosting open-rank tournaments that experiment with various forms of team formation rules for the sake of competition.
-That being said, from an entirely biased and personal standpoint, I wish it wasn't specifically region-wise, as I wanted to play with friends such as tekkito and [decaten](https://osu.ppy.sh/users/5645231) before finding out about the rule.
+That being said, from an entirely biased and personal standpoint, I wish it wasn't specifically region-wise, as I wanted to play with friends such as tekkito and ::decaten::{ user-id=5645231 } before finding out about the rule.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/3958619" style="background-image: url('/wiki/shared/avatars/dio.jpg')"></a>